unChaz/sci-fi-5e/srd/mechanics/combat.md

 When attacking with a **weapon**, you add your ability modifier—the same modifier used for the attack roll—to the damage.
 A **tek skill** tells you which dice to roll for damage and whether to add any modifiers.

 If a tek skill or other effect deals damage to **more than one target** at the same time, roll the damage once for all of them.
-For example, when an arcanist casts _fireball_ or a priest casts _flame strike_, the tek skill’s damage is rolled once for all creatures caught in the blast.
+For example, when an arcanist casts _fireball_ or a priest casts _flame strike_, the tek skill's damage is rolled once for all creatures caught in the blast.

 ##### Critical Hits

-When you score a critical hit, you get to roll extra dice for the attack’s damage against the target.
-Roll all of the attack’s damage dice twice and add them together.
+When you score a critical hit, you get to roll extra dice for the attack's damage against the target.
+Roll all of the attack's damage dice twice and add them together.
 Then add any relevant modifiers as normal.
 To speed up play, you can roll all the damage dice at once.

 For example, if you score a critical hit with an ion dagger, roll 2d4 for the damage, rather than 1d4, and then add your relevant ability modifier.
-If the attack involves other damage dice, such as from the scoundrel’s Stealth Attack feature, you roll those dice twice as well.
+If the attack involves other damage dice, such as from the scoundrel's Sneak Attack feature, you roll those dice twice as well.

 ##### Damage Types